grafana/explore-logs/README.md

 ## Test Out with Docker Compose

-You can test out the app using the following command to spin up Grafana, Loki, and the Logs Explore App:
+Test out the app using the following command to spin up Grafana, Loki, and the Logs Explore App:

 ```sh
   docker-compose up